Welcome to NAM's Digital Settlement Forum

 8.0 Private and Confidential Communications

 9.1.
-The parties agree to be bound by the current Fee Schedule for CNS as set forth in __________(Indicate Name of Page) and provide a link to it.
+The parties agree to be bound by the then-current Fee Schedule for clickNsettle presented and agreed to by them as part of the User registration process.

-9.2 The parties are required to pay all fees to CNS when prompted by the CNS online portal in order to continue with the process or when billed, if a corporate account is set up and approved by CNS.
+9.2 The parties are required to pay all fees to National Arbitration and Mediation (NAM) when prompted by the clickNsettle online portal in order to continue with the process or when billed, if a corporate account is set up and approved by NAM.

-9.3 Counsel or a party's representative accepts responsibility for payment of all CNS fees pertaining to the matter being negotiated regardless of the outcome of the case.
+9.3 Users accept responsibility for payment of all clickNsettle fees pertaining to the matter being negotiated regardless of the outcome of the case.

-9.4 All CNS fees are payable in US Dollars via Credit card, PayPal or corporate check/ACH transfer if a corporate account is set up and approved by CNS.
+9.4 All clickNsettle fees are payable in US Dollars via credit card or corporate check/ACH transfer if a corporate account is set up and approved by clickNsettle.

 10.0 Third Party Representation